prairie-guy/ai_utilities/README.md

 ```

 ### Example Usage
-Download up to 100 images of each `class`, check each file to be a valid `jpeg` image, save to directory `dataset`, create imagenet-type directory structure and create `data = ImageDataBunch.from_folder(...)`
+Download up to 100 images of each `class`, check each file to be a valid `jpeg` image, save to directory `dataset` and create `data = ImageDataBunch.from_folder(...)`.
+Optionally create an imagenet-type directory structure.
 ```
 import sys
 sys.path.append('your-parent-directory-of-ai_utilities')